-As of November 2016, over 16,000 stories of WW1 have been generously contributed to Europeana 1914-1918 from the public.
-Scanned at over 180 Collection Days in over 22 countries across Europe, and by uploads to the online portal, the archive exhibits over 200,000 personal items from these stories.
+To date, more than 16,000 stories of WW1 have been generously contributed to Europeana 1914-1918 from the public.
+Scanned at over 180 Collection Days across 22 European countries and by uploads to the online portal, the archive exhibits over 200,000 personal items from these stories.

 It is these items that we need your help transcribing.

 We want to take Europeana 1914-1918 one step further.
-Europeana Transcribe aims to produce transcriptions of these unpublished documents and send the text back to the digital archive, to make their contents more accessible.
+Transcribathon Europeana 1914-1918 aims to produce transcriptions of these unpublished documents and send the text back to the digital archive, to make their contents more accessible.

 But with so much material out there, we are counting on the public to lend a helping hand.

-Europeana Transcribe offers you the opportunity to fully immerse yourself in these original, one-of-a-kind documents, and at the same time, become yourself a valuable part of this important digitisation process.
+Transcribathon Europeana 1914-1918 offers you the opportunity to fully immerse yourself in these original, one-of-a-kind documents, and at the same time become yourself a valuable part of this important digitisation process.

 The development of the first prototype transcription tool in 2014 was funded by the German Federal Government Commissioner for Culture and the Media (BKM).
-Based on this experience and knowledge this transcription website was developed in 2016 by Olaf Baldini/piktoresk and Facts & Files, funded by the European Commission.
+Based on this experience and knowledge the Transcribathon website was developed in 2016 by Facts & Files and Olaf Baldini/Piktoresk, and funded by the European Commission.

 Featured Runs, Competitions and Events

-In order to make things more interesting for you, a variety of Thematic Runs regularly take place on the Transcribathon.
-The first of these Runs, the Love Letter Run, was launched for the occasion of Valentine’s Day 2017 and includes documents of personal love stories from WW1.
-Themed runs are permanent and regularly updated, with new documents being added on a constant basis so as to keep you busy!
+In order to showcase the rich and fascinating content of the Europeana 1914-1918 collection, a variety of Thematic Runs regularly take place on Transcribathon.
+The first of these Runs, the Love Letter Run, was launched for the occasion of Valentine’s Day 2017 and includes documents containing personal love stories from WW1.
+Themed runs are permanent and regularly updated, with new documents being added on a constant basis to keep you busy!

-Besides these thematic runs, you can also take part in special Online Competitive Runs, like the Christmas Run 2016.
-These challenges only take place for a certain period of time and those who have transcribed the most miles are awarded real prizes and virtual Champion Cups!
+Aside from these thematic runs, you can also take part in special Online Competitive Runs, like the Christmas Run 2016 or the Centenary Run 2018.
+These challenges only take place for a limited period of time and those who have transcribed the most miles during the competition timeframe are awarded virtual Champion Cups and real prizes!

 Special Transcribathon Events are also regularly held in cities across Europe.
 Like competitions, they are time-limited and winners receive prizes.
-Participants attending the events transcribe in teams and present their results to be accessed by a jury.
-The first of these events was held to launch the website at the first international Transcribation in Riga during November 2016.
+Participants attending the events transcribe in teams and present their results to a jury.
+The first of these events was held to launch the website at the Transcribation in Riga and the Centenary Tour Finale Transcribathon in Brussels brought together past competition winners from all over Europe.
 Keep your eyes peeled for announcements of new events in your city!